Professor of Law

 "My main goal is to make students excited and comfortable speaking about the law.
-I think a lot of students come to law school idealistic and lose that idealism along the way.
+I think a lot of students come to law school idealistic and lost that idealism along the way.
 My goal is to keep them from losing it."

-Dean Ramachandran's courses range from Constitutional Law and Federal Courts, to Employment Discrimination and Feminist Legal Theory.
+Professor Ramachandran's courses range from Constitutional Law and Federal Courts, to Employment Discrimination and Feminist Legal Theory.
 "My main goal is to make students excited and comfortable speaking about the law," she said.
 "I think a lot of students come to law school idealistic and lose that idealism along the way.
 My goal is to keep them from losing it."

 Her own research focuses on employment discrimination and employment law, constitutional law, human rights law, and queer theory.
-Through her scholarship, Dean Ramachandran challenges conventional notions of image and identity and the laws that shape them, particularly within institutions where personal freedoms are often thought irreconcilable with wider social good, such as workplaces, schools, and prisons.
+Through her scholarship, Professor Ramachandran challenges conventional notions of image and identity and the laws that shape them, particularly within institutions where personal freedoms are often thought irreconcilable with wider social good, such as workplaces, schools, and prisons.
 "We're working longer and longer hours, and I think of the workplace as more of a public space," she said.
 "That's why I'm interested in personal freedoms and equality in the workplace."
 Currently, she is working on a theory of how certain human rights can help a society insure against collapse.

 Books and Chapters